Updated April, 2008

 The following article is courtesy of Duncan Cooper (Bradford and Airedale Primary Care Trust, UK) and Liselotte van Aston (Centre for Infectious Disease Control, Netherlands)

-Europe: Syndromic Surveillance - A European Perspective
+EUROPE: Syndromic Surveillance – A European Perspective

 Emerging and common infections such as influenza and norovirus retain a high public health priority in Europe.
 The threat of bio-terrorism also remains, whilst the incidence of climatic events such as heatwaves and flooding is expected to increase.
 In response to these threats national Governments, the public and media expect rapid, accurate and geographically focussed public health surveillance.